chao-tic/chao-tic.github.io/_drafts/tls.markdown

 layout: post
 comments: false
 toc: true
-title: "A Deep dive into (implicit) Thread Local Storage - Part 1"
+title: "A Deep dive into (implicit) Thread Local Storage"
-date: 2018-12-7
+date: 2018-12-25
 ---

 Thread Local Storage (henceforth TLS) is pretty cool, it may appear to be simple at first glance but a good and efficient TLS implementation requires concerted effort from compiler, linker, dynamic linker, kernel, and language runtime.